 EstatesOrTrusts - 7-Sep-17 @ 10:00 AM

-Hi I'm looking at the possibility of forming a charitable trust to buy a property so as to obtain SDLT relief.
+I'm looking at the possibility of forming a charitable trust to buy a property so as to obtain SDLT relief.
 The trust would be for charitable purposes and the purchase would be funded by a social enterprise (company limited by guarantee) which would like to be a charity but does not have time to become one before buying the property.
-How quickly could one be formed?
-KR

 KR - 5-Sep-17 @ 9:26 AM

-Hello, I am an electrician / Security engineer based in Birmingham and have been doing the job for various companies nearly 13 years.
+I am an electrician / Security engineer based in Birmingham and have been doing the job for various companies nearly 13 years.
 During my time I have attended many homes where people have begged and borrowed to secure their homes after a burglary and cases where homes have needed to be rewired and not covered by insurance.
 I am now looking at starting my own electrical business with a slight difference.
 My general day to day activities will be doing paid work but I want to include a charitable fund where if the above happened to a home owner then the fund would be able to step in and help (kind of like a certain TV programme that's on during the daytime).
 Could you please advise on where I stand legally and what status I would need to apply for?
 I would not be fundraising however I have had people saying they would donate when the idea had been discussed.
-Many thanks

 Gaz - 14-Mar-16 @ 2:27 PM